API Security

 How to identify when you’ve exceeded rate limits

-Exceeding your API rate limit can disrupt workflows without clear warning.
+Exceeding your API rate limit can disrupt workflows without a clear warning.
 If you don’t catch it quickly, retries pile up, requests fail, and users get blocked.
 That’s why knowing what to look for is critical.

 Here are two reliable ways to detect if your API rate limit is exceeded: